 - Bake in preheated oven in prepared pan until a toothpick comes out clean, about 45 minutes.

 - Invert onto a plate.
 You may need to use a knife to loosen the cake from the sides of the pan before you invert.
-Enjoy alone or top with blood orange frosting.
+Enjoy alone or top with orange frosting (recipe below).

 Blood Orange Frosting

 - 6 ounces cream cheese (at room temperature)

 - 8 tablespoons unsalted butter (cut into pieces, at room temperature)